AztecProtocol/aztec-connect-bridges/specs/bridges/liquity/TroveBridge/readme.md

 The borrowing interaction would revert in case the bridge's Trove is not active.

 > Note: Fixed collateral ratio in this case means that no user can ever move the collateral ratio of the bridge's Trove.
+> The collateral ratio can only be affected by the market movements (change of ETH price).

 ### Repaying